Direct/iterative hybrid solver for scattering by inhomogeneous media: Introduction

 \section{Introduction}

-This paper considers the problem of evaluation of wave scattering by penetrable inhomogeneous media in the two dimensions.
-This is a problem of fundamental importance in a wide range of applications, including underwater acoustics~\cite{bayliss1985numerical} and biological and medical imaging~\cite{kuchment2014radon} as well as seismology and geophysics~\cite{wang20113d,aster2018parameter}, among others.
-In all of these applications, it is highly desirable to utilize efficient and accurate numerical methods which can deal with arbitrary scattering geometries and (often discontinuous) refractive index distributions, even in the high-frequency regime.
+This paper considers the problem of evaluation of wave scattering by penetrable inhomogeneous media in two dimensions.
+This is a problem of fundamental importance in a wide range of applications, including underwater acoustics, biological and medical imaging, seismology and geophysics, etc. In all of these applications, it is highly desirable to utilize efficient and accurate numerical methods which can deal with arbitrary scattering geometries and (often discontinuous) refractive index distributions, even in the high-frequency regime.
 As is well known~\cite{gillman2014spectrally,zepeda2016fast,ying2015sparsifying}, this problem presents a number of challenges, as it requires use of large numbers of discretization points and, for iterative solvers, increasingly large numbers of iterations as the frequencies and/or refractive-index values increase.
-This paper proposes an algorithm which, relying on use of spectral approximation patches organized in a multilevel fashion and a boundary integral equation, together with, both, a multifrontal direct linear algebra solver~\cite{davis2004algorithm} and the iterative solver GMRES, and leveraging a smoothing technique that yields second-order convergence even for discontinuous refractivities, can effectively solve challenging volumetric scattering problems in fast single-core runs.
+This paper presents a hybrid iterative/direct linear algebra formulation for this problem, which, like the approach~\cite{kirsch1994analysis,kirsch1990convergence}, combines a volumetric differential formulation in a bounded region, and a surface boundary integral equation that provides the coupling to the complementary unbounded exterior domain.
+Unlike the previous volumetric/boundary formulation~\cite{kirsch1994analysis,kirsch1990convergence}, which tackles the volumetric problem via a finite-element discretization, further, the method proposed here utilizes (i)~Polynomial approximation patches of accuracy of finite order $q$ (with, e.g., $q=10,20,40$); (ii)~A high-order boundary integral formulation, as well as, both, (iii)~A multifrontal direct linear solver (the Intel MKL implementation of the multifrontal solver Pardiso~\cite{schenk2004solving,bollhofer2019large,schenk2000efficient}); and (iv)~The iterative linear solver GMRES.
+Leveraging a new version of the smoothing technique~\cite{hyde2005fast}, finally, the proposed algorithm yields second-order convergence even for discontinuous refractivities.
+As a result of these innovations, the proposed algorithm can be quite effective: after a modestly-demanding precomputation stage, requiring a computing cost that grows nearly linearly with the number $N$ of degrees of freedom used (Figure~\ref{fig:-time_precomputation} demonstrates a growth of the order of $\approx O(N^\alpha)$ with $\alpha = 1.07$), and at a cost per GMRES iteration that grows essentially linearly with $N$, the proposed method can evaluate, with a favorable number of iterations, scattering by configurations including large and complex objects as well as strong refractivity contrasts and discontinuities---with high accuracy and in fast single-core runs.
+A variety of numerical experiments have shown (cf. Figure~\ref{fig:-time_complexity} and its caption) that, as may be expected in view of the algebraic character of the precomputation and iteration stages, for each order $q$ and each discretization size $N$, the associated computing times are essentially constant asymptotically as the frequency $\kappa$ grows.